 The most reliable way to obtain a mating couple would be to start with half a dozen or so young Leopard Danios in the tank and allow them to choose their mates.

-It is a good idea to raise the temperature in the breeding tank by a few degrees higher than what they usually have, and this will trigger spawning.
+It is a good idea to raise the breeding tank's temperature by a few degrees higher than what they usually have, and this will trigger spawning.